bigjimmy/puzzleboss/README.md

-5. If you are working in a "dev" version, set PERL5LIB accordingly and also set the PB_DEV_VERSION environment variable to the string that comes after puzzlebitch in the dev version.
+5. If you are working in a "dev" version, set PERL5LIB accordingly and also set the PB_DEV_VERSION environment variable to the string that comes after puzzlebitch in the dev version, otherwise set PB_DEV_VERSION="".
  * export PB_DEV_VERSION="-dev"

 6. Run the following admin-tools: